Georgia Boating Rules and Regulations:

 How to Get a Boating License in Georgia?

 First you must take a boater's education course.
 You can choose whether you would like to take the course online or in a classroom.
 If you successfully complete the online course, you will receive a Georgia Boating Safety Certificate in the mail.
-If you would prefer to take the course in person, contact the Georgia Department of Human Resources to locate a classroom course in your area.
+If you would prefer to take the course in person, contact the Georgia Department of Natural Resources to locate a classroom course in your area.
 Some courses are free while others course cost $29.99.

 Before Going Out on the Water: